Why You Need a Morning Routine

 This idea was first introduced to me a few years ago when I watched Navy Admiral Willaim H. McRaven speak on the importance of making your bed.
 I’d always been staunchly anti-bed-making, but since his speech I am a changed woman.

 That was about as far as I went with routine, though.

 This past summer I listened to an early-twenties Italian speak on his routine mattinale.
 Because this youngster had figured out a way to earn his sole income through his podcast on personal-development, I decided to try out his advice.

 Why Morning Routines?

 The practice of a good morning routine ensures that we start the day off right.
-I’m not talking about eating a healthy breakfast here—it’s much more serious than that.
+I’m not talking about eating a healthy breakfast here—it’s more serious than that.

 From minute one, you have to let your mind know that you’re taking it (your mind) seriously.
 You have to establish a pattern for success.